 Picture this: a world where the boundaries between film, gaming, and virtual experiences blur, giving birth to a new form of immersive storytelling.
 That's the world Voltaku is creating, and we're inviting you to be a part of it.

 At Voltaku, we're not just building another studio.
 We're on a mission to redefine what a studio can be in a real-time world.
-We're shaking up the status quo by merging cutting-edge virtual production with gaming pipelines.
+We're shaking up the status quo by merging cutting-edge virtual production and gaming pipelines.
 Our goal?
-To create a universe where fans can dive deeper into the stories they love and interact with the characters and worlds we bring to life.
+To create a scalable virtual world built on existing narrative IP so fans can immerse themselves in the story and interact with the characters and experiences we bring to life.

 Here's what sets Voltaku apart:

 Interactive Experiences: We're connecting character-driven stories with interactive tools and digital goods, empowering fans to build upon the worlds we create.

 Breaking Free from Hollywood's Release Model: We're challenging the traditional release model by embracing a more dynamic, fan-centric approach.

 This ambitious vision has been in the works since before the pandemic.
 We recognized early on that real-time technologies from the gaming industry would revolutionize the way content in Hollywood is both created and delivered.
 Virtual production was the missing link, bridging the gap between the film and game worlds.

 But knowing that technology can transform an industry is one thing; figuring out how to make it happen is another.
 At Voltaku, we believe we've cracked the code.

 Now, let's clear up any misconceptions: Voltaku is not an animation studio.
 It's not a gaming studio.
 And it's not a VFX studio.